alza-bitz/snowpark-clj/.github/instructions/problem_statement_and_requirements.instructions.md

 - UDFs
 - Stored procedures
 - Async
+- Column-oriented (instead of row-oriented) API, using the Snowflake ADBC driver and Apache Arrow
 - Load a tech.ml.dataset or Tablecloth dataset from local and save to a Snowflake table